 The Select Committee report concluded;

 As the ‘globalisation’ of the region continues, an increasing number of states which are more geographically distant from the Arctic are declaring that they have an interest in Arctic affairs and wish to share in the benefits which might come from a more accessible Arctic.
 This is to be welcomed, as long as these interests continue to coincide.
 We should nonetheless be aware, in this new age of ‘great power competition’, that this state of affairs may not last indefinitely.
-The Government should work closely with allies to establish a common position on all aspects of international law in the Arctic to ensure that disputes active amongst states in the region are not aggravated or exploited
+The Government should work closely with allies to establish a common position on all aspects of international law in the Arctic to ensure that disputes active among states in the region are not aggravated or exploited

 The terrain in the high north is incredibly complex and varied, it is not just deep snow in the winter and mud in the summer, but what characterises them most is their very low bearing strength.